On Hecke and asymptotic categories for a family of complex reflection groups: Some sln combinatorics

-A classical result of Kostant \cite{Ko-Macdonald-eta-function} gives a formula for certain powers of the Dedekind $\eta$-function by summing over simple $\sln$-representations $\Ll_{\bm}$, and the appearing coefficients $\epsilon_{\bm}$ are in $\{0,1,-1\}$.
+A classical result of Kostant \cite{Ko-Macdonald-eta-function} gives a formula for certain powers of the Dedekind $\eta$-function by summing over simple $\sln$-representations $\Ll_{\bm}$, and the coefficients $\epsilon_{\bm}$ which appear are in $\{0,1,-1\}$.
 The following is a fun side observation:

 \begin{Proposition} The constant coefficient of the Chebyshev polynomial $\pxy{\bm}$ is equal to the trace of a(ny) Coxeter element acting on the zero weight space of $\Ll_{\bm}$ which in turn is equal to $\epsilon_{\bm}$. \end{Proposition}